UPDATE On 4 August 2021 the Scheme was approved in court.

 When Provident loses an affordability complaint it has to refund the interest paid.
 Where there has been long-term borrowing, these affordability refunds can be very large.

-Complaint numbers increasing significantly in 2020 as several claims management companies started advertising on social media.
+Complaint numbers increased significantly in 2020 as several claims management companies started advertising on social media.
 The number of new complaints sent to FOS shows this:

 3) Legal/regulatory environment